 Congress first passed the Computer Fraud and Abuse Act in 1986.
 It was meant to deter and punish various forms of computer hacking in the following situations:

 Note that not all computers are “protected” under 18 U.S.C. § 1030.
-Las Vegas criminal defense attorney Michael Becker explains how some hacking is not illegal under the Computer Fraud and Abuse Act:
+Criminal defense attorney Michael Becker explains how some hacking is not illegal under the Computer Fraud and Abuse Act:

 Example: Sam in Henderson, NV, hacks into his roommate’s computer to read his email.
 Although Sam may be booked at the Henderson Detention Center for an identity theft crime, he probably would not be liable under 18 U.S.C. § 1030.
 This is because the roommate’s computer was not used by the U.S. Government or a bank, and Sam’s actions did not affect interstate or foreign commerce.